C0mplexity0/tiny-games/docs/src/quick-start.rst

 data.json
 =========

 This file contains any save data from your game.
+You shouldn't need to worry about this file.